FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Pacini et al. (2021)~\cite{paciniMultiCacheSystemOnChip2021} proposed an FPGA-based CNN accelerator with optimized memory usage for cloud detection onboard satellites, building upon the previously developed accelerator~\cite{rapuanoFPGABasedHardwareAccelerator2021} for the CloudScout~\cite{giuffridaCloudScoutDeepNeural2020} model.
-The accelerator improvements are centered around an L1 Cache and a Filter Cache system.
-The L1 Cache system is designed to reutilize data from the input filter maps, thereby reducing the size of the input feature maps buffer, which is subsequently alleviated by the L2 Cache system.
-In contrast, the Filter Cache plays a crucial role in storing the filters of a single layer on-chip, thereby augmenting the accelerator's efficiency.
+\phantomsection \textbf{Pacini et al. (2021)~\cite{paciniMultiCacheSystemOnChip2021}} built upon Rapuano et al. (2021)~\cite{rapuanoFPGABasedHardwareAccelerator2021} accelerator for CloudScout~\cite{giuffridaCloudScoutDeepNeural2020}.
+They improved the L1 Cache and Filter Cache system.
+The L1 Cache system was designed to reuse data from the input feature maps, thereby reducing the size of the input feature maps buffer.
+The Filter Cache stored the filters of a single layer on-chip.

-This accelerator was successfully implemented across various FPGAs, including ZU3EG, Z7030, XC7A200T, KU025, and A10 GX 270, demonstrating its adaptability.
-The results obtained from implementing this accelerator on the Zynq Ultrascale+ XCZU7EV MPSoC reveal improved on-chip memory utilization while maintaining comparable accuracy, performance, and power consumption.
-Specifically, this accelerator achieved inference in 144.8 ms and consumed 4.51 W. Notably, compared to the Intel Movidius chip, this implementation exhibits higher power consumption and lower inference time.
+The improved accelerator was implemented across various FPGAs, including ZU3EG, Z7030, XC7A200T, KU025, and A10 GX 270, demonstrating its adaptability.
+The results of implementing this accelerator on the Zynq Ultrascale+ MPSoC show improved on-chip memory utilization while maintaining comparable accuracy, performance, and power consumption.
+Specifically, this accelerator achieved inference in 144.8 ms and consumed 4.51 W.